vrnetlab/vrnetlab/README.md

  * Nokia VSR

-I talk a little about it during my presentation about TeraStream testing at the NetNod autum meeting 2016 - https://youtu.be/R_vCdGkGeSk?t=9m25s
+I talk a little about it during my presentation about TeraStream testing at the NetNod autumn meeting 2016 - https://youtu.be/R_vCdGkGeSk?t=9m25s

 Brian Linkletter has written a good introduction too https://www.brianlinkletter.com/vrnetlab-emulate-networks-using-kvm-and-docker/